 Local agency formation – representation of Orange County LAFCO in review of several cityhood applications and pre-annexation/development agreements for Newport Coast (Newport Beach), Talega (San Clemente), Tonner Hills (Brea), Bolsa Chica and Sunset Beach (Huntington Beach).

 Land use regulation – advise clients on the regulation of sensitive land uses, including vacation rentals, sober living homes, and retail marijuana dispensaries.
 Work on various general plans and housing element certifications.

 Retail and commercial uses – work to assist clients on retention of retail uses and revitalization of aging commercial centers.

-Scott serves as President of the Orange County City Attorneys Association and on the California State Bar Public Law Section’s Executive Committee.
+Scott served as President of the Orange County City Attorneys Association in 2016 and serves on the California State Bar Public Law Section’s Executive Committee.
 He is co-editor in chief of the State Bar’s Public Law Journal.